-Each week we highlight one of our valued consignors.
+Each week we highlight one of our valued artist consignors.
 We couldn’t do this without you!
-Become a consigner with Kelly’s Collectibles and let us tell your story to the world.
+Become an artist consigner with Kelly’s Collectibles and Online Art Gallery and let us tell your story to the world.

 Kelly’s Collectibles helps people who are moving, downsizing or are ready to move their treasures along to new collectors.
 See how the consignment process works here.